huggingface/evaluate/README.md

 ## With conda

-🤗 Datasets can be installed using conda as follows:
+🤗 Evaluate can be installed using conda as follows:

 ```bash
 conda install -c huggingface -c conda-forge evaluate